 When 41 wolves were reintroduced from Canada in 1995-96, the ecosystem began to heal.
 Elk moved more.
 Vegetation recovered.
 Beavers returned.
 Streams stabilized.
 The entire landscape changed because of one predator.

-Standing on that roadside pullout, watching the descendants of those 41 wolves hunt in the valley below, felt like watching a story about what happens when humans have the humility to fix something they broke.
+Standing on that roadside pullout, watching the descendants of those 41 wolves hunt in the valley below, feels like watching a story about what happens when humans have the humility to fix something they broke.

 How to See Wolves Yourself